RocketCraftingServer/rocket-craft/README.md

   Version Moder solution:
   UnrealEngine-4.24.3-html5-1.39.18
+  UnrealEngine-4.24.3-html default branch

+  Under folder 4.24.0/
   Maybe can be full solution for now!

- https://github.com/UnrealEngineHTML5/UnrealEngine/tree/4.24.3-html5-1.39.18
+ Download default html branch or use https://github.com/UnrealEngineHTML5/UnrealEngine/tree/4.24.3-html5-1.39.18

-  There is a trouble with single-brach you can just clone whole project.
+  There is a trouble with single-brach you can just clone whole project or download zip of current branch.

 ```cpp
   git clone -b 4.24.3-html5-1.39.18 --single-branch https://github.com/UnrealEngineHTML5/UnrealEngine ue4-4.24.3-html5
 ```

+  You can clone from origin nut not html5 pack support:
   Or clone whole poject .
 This can be heavy for your hard drive.

 ```cpp